dylanljones/lattpy/README.md

 A new instance of a lattice model is initialized using the unit-vectors of the Bravais lattice.
 After the initialization the atoms of the unit-cell need to be added.
 To finish the configuration the connections between the atoms in the lattice have to be set.
-This can either be done for each atom-pair indicidually or for posiible pairs at once.
+This can either be done for each atom-pair individually by calling ``add_connection`` or for all possible pairs at once by callling ``add_connections``.
 The argument is the number of unique distances of neighbors.
-Setting a value of ``1`` for example will compute only the nearest neighbors of the atom.
+Setting a value of ``1`` will compute only the nearest neighbors of the atom.
 ````python
 import numpy as np